scottemac00/PH_Analysis/README.md

 ## Results
    ### Four Key Points
-   - Creating the Retirements Titles table and further distilling the data verified that there are over 72,000 PH employees eligible for retirement.
+   1. Creating the Retirements Titles table and further distilling the data verified that there are over 72,000 PH employees eligible for retirement.
-   - A majority of the personnel hold "Senior" positions in Engineering and on the Staff.
+   2. A majority of the personnel hold "Senior" positions in Engineering and on the Staff.
-   - There are 1,549 employees eligible for mentorship towards positions of increasing responsibility in the company (based on the given parameters).
+   3. There are 1,549 employees eligible for mentorship towards positions of increasing responsibility in the company (based on the given parameters).
-   - Not all of the above-mentioned mentorship-eligible employees will be leadership candidates.
+   4. Not all of the above-mentioned mentorship-eligible employees will be leadership candidates.
 Further analysis is required!
+   ### Supporting Data
+   - The code used for this project may be accessed here: [Queries]
+   - The filtered data produced for this project may be accessed here: [Data]

 ## Summary
    ### Questions Answered